Get Help Today(877) 648-4288

 - Convulsions, seizures and sudden death

 Overdose, permanent damage, and addiction can all happen from the first time someone tries Crack Cocaine.
-However, while some may conclude that they can grow accustomed to these effects over time, they actually just open themselves up to more dangerous possibilities.
-Such as:
+However, while some may conclude that they can grow accustomed to these effects over time, they actually open themselves up to more dangerous possibilities like: